QuantEcon/sphinxcontrib-jupyter/tests/base/exercises.rst

 .. exercise::
    :label: pyfun_functions_2
+   :title: Question

-   I'm a function with a label and a solution
+   I'm a function with a label and a different title

    Define a function named ``var`` that takes a list (call it ``x``) and computes the variance.
 This function should use the `mean` function that we